-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Paula Dozier Rome, Jean Osman

-5 Multiple Choice Questions
+5 Multiple choice questions

 - Neurologist, dyslexia researcher, educator

-5 True/False Questions
+5 True/False questions

 Grace Fernald (1879-1950) → Professor of psychology at the University of California at LA.
 Developed a kinesthetic approach involving writing in the air and tracing words in large written or scripted format, while simultaneously saying the names and sounds of the letters.
 The Fernald Method.